VarunG-9/bird_identifier/README.md

+This program can identify whether a picture is of a bird or not.
+It was trained with only 2 queries. 'bird' and 'forest'.

 This is my implementation of the 'Is it a bird?' project on Fast.ai's introductory lecture, as some of the code in the original jupyter notebook was outdated (especially for loading data.)

 Usage: